 There's a wealth of options when it comes to cooking pans for thermal hobs.
 Some options, like cast iron have been around for centuries whilst others are relatively 'new kids on the block', such as ceramic.
 Some were once en vogue but are now hard to find, like aluminium.

 One of the most common types, particularly for frying pans, are 'non stick pans' which incorporate a lining which helps prevent food sticking; these will ordinarily be bonded to a lightweight metal like aluminium.
 However, there are concerns that the coatings could release toxic fumes at high temperatures.

 Non-stick pans can in theory be washed in the dishwasher, but this is likely to reduce the effectiveness of the coating over time.
-Hand wash with hot water and washing up liquid.
+Hand wash with hot water, washing up liquid or Liquid Soap.
 Air or towel dry.
-Only ever use wooden or plastic utensils with non stick pans – never use metal.
+Only ever use wooden or plastic utensils with non stick pans - never use metal.

 So what are the alternatives and how should you clean them?

 The Groovy Green Livin Blog outlines the options and makes recommendations.
 The full post is here, but to save you time and to give cleaning guidance, here's our summary and advice:

 Aluminium and Anodised Aluminium - have health concerns.
 Can't be cleaned with Soda Crystals.

 Cast Iron - Very durable (but heavy) with even heat distribution.
 Best when slow cooking on a low heat.
 Most allow the cook to sear or fry a food, before transferring straight to an oven to slow cook.